Beliavsky/Fortran-code-on-GitHub/README.md

 [L-BFGS-B_wrapper_f90](https://github.com/snljty/L-BFGS-B_wrapper_f90): Fortran 90 wrapper of L-BFGS-B local minimization routine, by Mingda Zhang

+[libdlfind](https://github.com/digital-chemistry-laboratory/libdlfind): C-API and Python interface to the [DL-FIND](https://chemshell.org/dl-find/) geometry optimization library.
+It is mainly intended for use in high-level libraries as an optimization backend.

 [libdogleg-f](https://github.com/ivan-pi/libdogleg-f): Fortran bindings to libdogleg - a large-scale nonlinear least-squares optimization library, by Ivan Pribec.
 Currently only the dense optimizer calls are supported.

 [libga](https://github.com/ramos/libga): genetic algorithm optimisation library by Alberto Ramos